Seoul shares open higher on Wall Street gains | Yonhap News Agency

 Seoul shares open higher on Wall Street gains

+The U.S. stocks soared after former Vice President Joe Biden, widely seen as a business-friendly candidate, strengthened his chances of winning the Democratic presidential nomination.

-Huh Jae-hwan, a strategist at Eugene Investment Co., said expectations of rates cuts by central banks around the world gave a boost to the South Korean main index.
+Huh Jae-hwan, a strategist at Eugene Investment Co., said a rate cut in Canada and expectations of rate reductions by the European Central Bank and the Bank of Japan are helping boost investor sentiment.

+Earlier this week, the U.S. Federal Reserve slashed interest rates by half a percentage point in an apparent move to mitigate the economic fallout from the coronavirus outbreak.

 Most large-cap stocks rose across the board.

-Top market cap Samsung Electronics rose 2.91 percent, and No. 2 chipmaker SK hynix was up 2.61 percent.

-Leading pharmaceutical firm Samsung BioLogics gained 2.14 percent, and South Korea's largest carmaker Hyundai Motor rose 1.76 percent.
+South Korea's No. 2 chipmaker SK hynix rose 0.11 percent, leading pharmaceutical firm Samsung BioLogics gained 0.61 percent and South Korea's largest carmaker Hyundai Motor rose 1.77 percent.

 entropy@yna.co.kr